ArduPilot/ardupilot_wiki/plane/source/docs/flaperons-on-plane.rst

 another.

 Flaperons are the classic example of a setup where input and output channels do not map directly.
 The autopilot will use the input from the aileron (INPUT channel 1) AND the input from the flap channel (INPUT channel 5 - in the example below) and "mix" them to calculate how the flaperons on the plane should move.
-The result is sent out to each flap OUTPUT channel (channels 5 and 6 in the example below).
+The result is sent out to each flaperon OUTPUT channel (channels 5 and 6 in the example below).

 Flaperon setup
 ==============